vlaminckaxel/opinionated-whisper/README.md

 # How to replicate our findings
-To replicate our findings or explore the Whisper model's "opinions" on other instrumental tracks, follow these steps:
+To replicate our findings or explore the Whisper model's "opinions" on other tracks, follow these steps:

 ## Prerequisites
 Ensure you have Python 3.8 or newer installed on your system.